ghgemmer/Halloween/README.md

 cylinder to stand upright or lean over.
 The pneumatic cylinder is controlled by a solenoid valve device which the main controller controls.
 The solenoid valve is a 4-Way 5-Port valve with 1/8 Inch ports (part number HB-2A0A) from FrightProps.com.
 Elastic cables and air speed mufflers are used to slow the pneumatic cylinder as it nears its end points, either upright or leaning over.
+The pneumatic cylinder is covered around with vent dryer exhaust tubing to keep the cylinder from pinching or pulling the outer costume when the prop is bent over.
 The pneumatics have not been used since 2016 as I have been concentrating on the servo operation.
 ![Pneumatic Air Cylinder and attachment](https://lh3.googleusercontent.com/1gfhg9QQ0RYvsjSApk126wGoVLXCRXgW1_-ET14622vWF3u-ihUvCXzaRjEV9AW1NRItPvBGlmBljd0geRSCAZV6wQyXIQ1QRyXcW2fXBPRtw0qwcWHO_PisXMjk5kK4mzKT7-XY7t0=w2400)
 Figure: Pneumatic Air Cylinder and attachment